 - Quinta – rustic homes or farms that you can find in inland areas of Portugal.

 - Terreno – meaning “land” in Portuguese, where you can build your own house on land that is registered for inhabitation.
 Some conditions allow for agricultural land, but this will need to be verified with the city or the Câmara Municipal.

-The average asking prices for villas in 2020 were the following:
+The average asking prices for properties in 2022 were the following: